Trinitarios: Notable crimes committed by members

 In November 2019, in Massachusetts, 18 Trinitarios were among 32 arrested in "Operation Emerald Crush."
 The operation involved more than 70 federal, state and local officers who carried out the arrests of suspects alleged to have sold massive amounts of firearms and drugs including cocaine, fentanyl, heroin and crack cocaine with an estimated street value of $120,000.
 Authorities confiscated 79 firearms in the operation.
 Out of the 79 guns, which came in from out of state, 17 were stolen and at least two were used in shootings.
 In one case, undercover officers were able to buy 27 guns in one transaction.

 In April 2024, the Essex County District Attorney's Office in Massachusetts said 121 indictments were levied against known members and associates of the Trinitarios for numerous crimes across the state.

+On June 8, 2026, Federal prosecutors in Massachusetts announced RICO-related charges against 26 members and associates of the Trinitarios.
+It is alleged that the gang is responsible for five murders and 19 attempted murders in the state.

-Murder of Lesandro Guzman-Feliz
+Murder of Lesandro Guzman-Feliz (2018)

 On June 20, 2018, in the Bronx, 15-year-old Lesandro "Junior" Guzman-Feliz left his apartment to loan a friend five dollars.
 Guzman-Feliz was a member of the New York City Police Department (NYPD) Explorers program, a group for youths interested in law enforcement careers, and aspired to become a detective.
 A faction of Trinitarios mistakenly believed that Guzman-Feliz was a member of a rival gang and entered a bodega where Guzman-Feliz was seeking shelter, dragged him onto the sidewalk in front of the store, and beat him and stabbed him with machetes and large knives.
 The murder was captured by security cameras and mobile phone videos.

 The murder outraged the public, and video footage of the murder went viral.
 In June 2019, five Trinitarios were convicted of first-degree murder and other charges, including conspiracy and gang assault, in the murder.
 Two gang members who participated in the attack testified for the prosecution, revealing the inner workings of the gang.
 After the verdict was rendered, one of the killers shouted, "¡Popote, hasta la muerte!" ("Trinitarios until death").
-In July 2022, two leaders of a 'set' or faction were convicted of murder for ordering the killing.
+In July 2022, a leader of a 'subset' or faction of the gang, as well as his second in command, were convicted of murder for ordering the killing.
+In total, twelve of the suspects were convicted of killing Lesandro and sent to prison, where one of them died and 11 remain; 1 more was convicted of "conspiracy" and sentenced to time served, and a 13th had all charges dropped.
+The last two received leniency in exchange for turning state's witness.